The Shaun Miller Foundation Australia - Board Chairman

 and Pirates of the Caribbean: Dead Man's Chest.

-He left the Disney Company in April 2010 and served on the board
+He left the Disney Company in April 2010 to serve as the Board Chairman

-of the Australian Centre for the Moving Image and as Chairman
+of the Australian Center for the Moving Image Academy Awards

 of the Motion Picture Distributors Association of Australia.